busterjs/buster-docs/roadmap.rst

 * **New documentation site**.
   Work is being put into a new documentation site based on Sphinx.
 There are plans for API docs to be extracted from module Readme's and source code.
-  The site is proposed to launch with Buster 0.7.
+  The site is proposed to launch with Buster.JS 0.7.
 * **buster-assertions 1.0**.
   There's currently a pending change for ``assert.exception``.
 Additionally, buster-assertions' equals